Life Saving Power for Life Support Users

 Power Outage Partners is an innovative new initiative that provides life-saving power to life support patients, extending device run time so patients have more time to safely evacuate during power outages.
 In short duration outages, the need to evacuate may be averted.

-The first Power Outage Partners initiative is being launched by the Louisiana Department of Health, which is providing funding to invasively ventilated Louisianans so they can purchase additional batteries for their ventilators.
+The first Power Outage Partners initiative was launched by the Louisiana Department of Health, which sought to provide funding to invasively ventilated Louisianans so they can purchase additional batteries to extend ventilator runtime during outages.
 Initial planning for the project was made possible with CDC funding and project management support from the Association of State and Territorial Health Officials (ASTHO).

 ASTHO has published a Toolkit showcased on this website that chronicles the Louisiana project and details other strategies jurisdictions can use to boost power outage support for individuals relying on electric-powered medical devices in their homes.

-The concept for Power Outage Partners was developed by Eric Cote, an emergency power resilience expert, hired by ASTHO in 2021 to help the Louisiana Department of Health develop and launch the nation’s first Power Outage Partners initiative.
-Cote was also hired by ASTHO to author the recently published ASTHO toolkit.
+The concept for Power Outage Partners was developed by Eric Cote, an emergency power resilience expert, hired by ASTHO in 2021 to help the Louisiana Department of Health develop an operational plan for the nation’s first Power Outage Partners initiative.
+Cote was also hired by ASTHO to author the ASTHO toolkit published in August 2023.

-Cote is now working with disability advocates and other stakeholders to expand Power Outage Partners across the U.S. while continuing to support the inaugural Power Outage Partners project in Louisiana.
+Cote is now working with disability advocates and other stakeholders to expand Power Outage Partners across the U.S. while continuing to provide planning support for the inaugural Power Outage Partners project in Louisiana.

 The Idea Behind Power Outage Partners